VilloKodeHode/eldoria-game-site/documentation/Eldoria/Aetheric Sage.md

 ### Visual Identity

 Timeless in form, robed in constellations and golden spirals.
 Their aura is calm and continuous, swirling with slow-turning energy.
-Their sigil is an eye with a spiral at its center—symbol of recursion, fate, and reflection.
+Their sigil is an eye with a spiral at its center adorned with the star of Astral—symbol of recursion, fate, and reflection.

 ---